 Moving to Doha

-What Qatar may lack in size, it makes up for with diversity.
-Expats moving to Doha, the peninsula's capital city of over 2.5 million residents, will find an emerging metropolis filled with people from every corner of the world.
+What Qatar may lack in size, it makes up for in diversity.
+Expats moving to Doha, the peninsula's capital city, where most Qatari residents live, will discover an emerging metropolis filled with people from every corner of the world.
 The multi-ethnic makeup of the city's population is reflected in both the social and professional spheres, and more than anything else, expats should be prepared to make allowances for the different ways in which people do things.

 One of the largest challenges expats living in Doha face is adapting to the extreme heat.
-Temperatures are high, rising above 104°F (40°C) between the summer months of June and August, and it's no coincidence that most annual vacations are between 30 to 45 days long and scheduled for this time period.
-A key to summer survival is to plan getaways whenever possible.
-Expats should note, however, that air conditioning is available in most offices, restaurants and other facilities, and they'll quickly realise that it's often necessary to bring a shawl or coat along, even amid the sweltering weather.
+Temperatures are high, rising above 104°F (40°C) between the summer months of June and August, and it's no coincidence that most annual vacations are between 30 and 45 days long and scheduled for this period.
+Making one’s lifestyle fit in with the climate is not simple, especially with children, though what’s key to summer survival is to plan getaways whenever possible.